Therealadetunji/Budget-App/README.md

     A mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

+## Built With
+>
+- Ruby & Ruby on Rails
+- Devise
+- Bootstrap 5
+- Postgresql
+- Rspec

 ## Live demo: